jaysoo/jaysoo.ca/_posts/2016-01-13-functional-programming-little-ideas.markdown

 Others may say functional programming is all about *map-filter-reduce*.
 And you may also hear talks about *purity*, and *side effects*.

-What I want to do in this post is to look at a couple of simple concepts that make up the **little idea behind functional programming**.
+What I want to do in this post is to take a look at a couple of simple concepts that make up the **little idea behind functional programming**.
 I will tie the concepts back to code examples in JavaScript.
 There will be some ReactJS code, so some familiarity with it helps, although not necessary.